-What brand can afford to ignore the dive watch's popular appeal?
-It's all but de rigueur for today's watchmakers to offer one.
+What watchmaker can afford to ignore the dive watch's popular appeal?
+Nearly every horological concern big or small has their own take on the category.
 But I recently noticed an anomaly: one of the old-guard Swiss brands stands out from its prestigious peers by being totally absent from this segment.
 Zenith doesn't make a dive watch.

 It begs the questions: What's stopping them?
 Should they?
 And what might a successful Zenith dive watch look like?